The Divine Unity

 Arwinder (bare-bodied) with siblings and friend.
 From left-right: Kash, Lalita, Shahwin, Arwinder and friend Navinder.

-Arwinder has always maintained that he had on many occasions meditated with the Messengers of God, in addition to the Devi.
+Arwinder has always maintained that in addition to meditating with the Devi, this had on many occasions also included meditation with the Messengers of God.

-On September 4, 1996, at 6:20 p.m. he was questioned again about the Spirit Beings who meditated with Shri Bhagavati to find out whom — out of the 34 he meditated with on a regular basis — he could identify by certain distinguishing features.
+On September 4, 1996 at 6:20 p.m., his father again queried Arwinder regarding who the Spirit Beings were, that meditated with Shri Bhagavati — that is, out of the 34 that he meditated with on a regular basis, could he describe any of them by their certain, distinguishing features?

-He replied that Shri Siva normally meditates with His left hand raised up, with a red swastika clearly visible on the open upraised palm.
+Arwinder explained that Shri Shiva usually meditates with his left hand raised up, thereby clearly revealing a red swastika on the open, upraised palm!

 Question: "Do you know who is Gobind and Gopal?"